pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 cliapp -i some_file_name
 ```

-The result should be very similar to running the program without any arguments.
+The result should be very similar to running the pvagranrogram without any arguments.
 This isn't surprising as our input file is currently blank.

 Open your input file using `vi` and add the following line and run `cliapp` again.
 What happens?
 ```bash